 We are closely linked and supported by local churches who are very active in the area.
 Churches can provide much needed support – practical and emotional at a time of difficulty.
 There are many in the area of different denominations but with the same aim of leading the community to God.

-Family Lives is a national charity providing help and support in all aspects of family life.
+Family Lives is a national charity supports parents and children in making happier relationships, happier families and a stronger society.
 We’re here for you 24 hours a day, seven days a week through our free Parentline.
 Whatever your family role or situation, we can help.
-Parentline Tel: 0808 800 2222
+Parentline phone number: 0808 800 2222

 One in five children experience emotional or behavioural difficulties in childhood, when they do early intervention is vital to help prevent future problems.
 Understanding Childhood provides downloadable information leaflets for families and childcare professionals to help raise emotionally secure children.

-Christians Against Poverty is a national debt counselling charity working through a network of centres based in local churches.
-CAP offers hope and a solution to anyone in debt through its unique, in-depth service.
+Christians Against Poverty is a national debt counselling charity working through a network of centres based in local churches, offering hope and a solution to debt.
 CAP aims to show God’s love in action by providing sustainable poverty relief through debt counselling, advice and practical help.
 CAP’s unique ‘hands on’ approach empowers people to help themselves out of poverty and be released from the fear, oppression and worry generated by overwhelming debts.

 Crisis is a national charity for solitary homeless people.
 They work aim to to help vulnerable and marginalised people get through the crisis of homelessness, fulfil their potential and transform their lives.

+The NSPCC Child Protection Helpline is a free, 24-hour service that provides counselling, information and advice to anyone concerned about a child at risk of ill-treatment or abuse.
+Phone number: 0808 800 5000.
 The Helpline is staffed by counsellors who will listen and speak to you in confidence.
 If they need to, they will then contact social services or the police to protect a child at risk.
 They can also advise on general child-care and family problems.